top of page

 All about Heat Pumps

-The heat pump is a basic component of all home energy efficiency upgrades.
+The heat pump is a basic component of home energy efficiency upgrades.
 Whether your priority is greater home comfort, lower utility bills, or fighting climate change, the heat pump is something you should definitely consider.

 What exactly is a heat pump?

 A heat pump is a remarkable piece of equipment that can heat and cool a home using very little energy.
-First invented in the mid-19th century, heat pumps move heat from one location to another in the same way as our fridges, freezers, and air conditioners, but the heat pump that you install in your home can move heat in two directions.
+First invented in the mid-1800s, heat pumps move heat from one location to another in the same way as our fridges, freezers, and air conditioners…but the heat pump that you install in your home can move heat in two directions.
 In winter, it pulls heat out of the air or ground outside and moves it into your home, while in summer, it takes heat from your home and moves it outside.
 Because it simply moves heat from one place to another, it uses much less energy than systems that burn fuel to create heat.

 Why you should make the switch

 Many of the first people to adopt heat pumps were motivated by concern over the carbon pollution produced when we burn fossil fuels like fossil gas (traditionally referred to as ‘natural’ gas to enhance its public image).
 More than half of Toronto’s greenhouse gas emissions come from buildings, and most of those are generated by the fossil gas burned to heat them.
-The desire to reduce greenhouse gases and to be kinder to the planet continue to be a major motivating force, but people are starting to recognize other advantages of heat pumps.
+The desire to reduce greenhouse gases and to be kinder to the planet continues to be a major motivating force, but people are starting to recognize the other advantages of heat pumps.

 They deliver a steady stream of warm or cool air instead of the less-regular on-off cycles of other modes of space heating and cooling.
 Air, walls, floors and furniture maintain a steady temperature without cooling off, making your home more comfortable.

-Heat pumps are usually quieter than air conditioners.
+Heat pumps are quieter than air conditioners.

-As more people switch over to heat pumps and away from natural gas, the gas utility will have fewer customers to cover the fixed cost of maintaining their gas infrastructure.
+As more people switch over to heat pumps and away from fossil gas, the gas utility will have fewer customers to cover the fixed cost of maintaining their gas infrastructure.
 Many homeowners want to get ahead of the curve, so they are not among the shrinking number of gas customers left to share the fixed costs of the gas provider.

 Are all heat pumps the same?